gooch/sustainable_energy_without_the_hot_air/book.md

 is a thing of limited duration.”
 Jevons was right.
 Within a century British coal production indeed peaked, and there were two world wars.

 8*Dominic Lawson, a columnist from the Independent*.
-My quote is adaptedfrom Dominic Lawson’s column in the *Independent*, 8 June, 2007.It is not a verbatim quote: I edited his words to make them briefer but tookcare not to correct any of his errors. *All three numbers he mentions are in-**correct*.
+My quote is adapted from Dominic Lawson’s column in the *Independent*, 8 June, 2007.It is not a verbatim
+quote: I edited his words to make them briefer but took care not to correct any of his errors. *All three numbers he mentions are in-**correct*.
 Here’s how he screwed up.
-First, he says “carbon dioxide” but givesnumbers for carbon: the burning of fossil fuels sends *26* gigatonnes of CO~2~per year into the atmosphere (not 7 gigatonnes).
+First, he says “carbon dioxide” but gives numbers for carbon: the burning of fossil fuels sends *26* gigatonnes of CO~2~per year into the atmosphere (not 7 gigatonnes).
 A common mistake.
-Sec-ond, he claims that the oceans send 36000 gigatonnes of carbon per yearinto the atmosphere.
+Second, he claims that the oceans send 36000 gigatonnes of carbon per year into the atmosphere.
 This is a far worse error: 36000 gigatonnes is the *totalamount* of carbon in the ocean!
-The annual *flow* is much smaller – about 90 gi-gatonnes of carbon per year (330 GtCO~2~/y), according to standard diagramsof the carbon cycle [l6y5g] (I believe this 90 GtC/y is the estimated flowrate, were the atmosphere suddenly to have its CO~2~ concentration reducedto zero.)
-Similarly his “1900 gigatonne” flow from biosphere to atmosphereis wrong.
-The correct figure according to the standard diagrams is about 120gigatonnes of carbon per year (440 Gt CO~2~/y).
+The annual *flow* is much smaller – about 90 gigatonnes of carbon per year (330 GtCO~2~/y), according to standard diagrams of the carbon cycle [l6y5g] (I believe this 90 GtC/y is the estimated flowrate, were the atmosphere suddenly to have its CO~2~ concentration reducedto zero.)
+Similarly his “1900 gigatonne” flow from biosphere to atmosphere is wrong.
+The correct figure according to the standard diagrams is about 120 gigatonnes of carbon per year (440 Gt CO~2~/y).

-Incidentally, the observed rise in CO~2~ concentration is nicely in line with what you’d expect, assuming most of thehuman emissions of carbon remained in the atmosphere.
-From 1715 to 2004, roughly 1160 GtCO~2~ have been releasedto the atmosphere from the consumption of fossil fuels and cement production (Marland et al., 2007).
+Incidentally, the observed rise in CO~2~ concentration is nicely in line with what you’d expect, assuming most of the human emissions of carbon remained in the atmosphere.
+From 1715 to 2004, roughly 1160 GtCO~2~ have been released to the atmosphere from the consumption of fossil fuels and cement production (Marland et al., 2007).
 If *all* of this CO~2~had stayed in the atmosphere, the concentration would have risen by 160ppm (from 280 to 440 ppm).
-The actual risehas been about 100ppm (from 275 to 377ppm).
+The actual rise has been about 100ppm (from 275 to 377ppm).
 So roughly 60% of what was emitted is now in the atmosphere.

 10*Carbon dioxide has a warming effect*.
-The over-emotional debate about this topic is getting quite tiresome, isn’t it?“The science is now settled.”
+The over-emotional debate about this topic is getting quite tiresome, isn’t it?
+“The science is now settled.”
 “No it isn’t!”
 “Yes it is!”
-I think the most helpful thing I can do here is direct anyonewho wants a break from the shouting to a brief report written by Charney et al. (1979).
-This report’s conclusionscarry weight because the National Academy of Sciences (the US equivalent of the Royal Society) commissioned thereport and selected its authors on the basis of their expertise, “and with regard for appropriate balance.”
-The studygroup was convened “under the auspices of the Climate Research Board of the National Research Council to assessthe scientific basis for projection of possible future climatic changes resulting from man-made releases of carbondioxide into the atmosphere.”
+I think the most helpful thing I can do here is direct anyone who wants a break from the shouting to a brief report written by Charney et al. (1979).
+This report’s conclusions carry weight because the National Academy of Sciences (the US equivalent of the Royal Society) commissioned the report and selected its authors on the basis of their expertise, “and with regard for appropriate balance.”
+The study group was convened “under the auspices of the Climate Research Board of the National Research Council to assess the scientific basis for projection of possible future climatic changes resulting from man-made releases of carbon dioxide into the atmosphere.”
-Specifically, they were asked: “to identify the principal premises on which our currentunderstanding of the question is based, to assess quantitatively the adequacy and uncertainty of our knowledge ofthese factors and processes, and to summarize in concise and objective terms our best present understanding of thecarbon dioxide/climate issue for the benefit of policy-makers.”The report is just 33 pages long, it is free to download [5qfkaw], and I recommend it.
-It makes clear which bits of thescience were already settled in 1979, and which bits still had uncertainty.Here are the main points I picked up from this report.
-First, doubling the atmospheric CO~2~ concentration wouldchange the net heating of the troposphere, oceans, and land by an average power per unit area of roughly 4 W/m^2^,if all other properties of the atmosphere remained unchanged.
-This heating effect can be compared with the averagepower absorbed by the atmosphere, land, and oceans, which is 238 W/m^2^.
-So doubling CO~2~ concentrations wouldhave a warming effect equivalent to increasing the intensity of the sun by 4/238 = 1.7%.
-Second, the consequencesof this CO~2~-induced heating are hard to predict, on account of the complexity of the atmosphere/ocean system, butthe authors predicted a global surface warming of between 2°C and 3.5°C, with greater increases at high latitudes.Finally, the authors
-summarize: “we have tried but have been unable to find any overlooked or underestimatedphysical effects that could reduce the currently estimated global warmings due to a doubling of atmospheric CO~2~ tonegligible proportions or reverse them altogether.”
-They warn that, thanks to the ocean, “the great and ponderousflywheel of the global climate system,” it is quite possible that the warming would occur sufficiently sluggishly that it
+Specifically, they were asked: “to identify the principal premises on which our current understanding of the question is based, to assess quantitatively the adequacy and uncertainty of our knowledge of these factors and processes, and to summarize in concise and objective terms our best present understanding of the carbon dioxide/climate issue for the benefit of policy-makers.”The report is just 33 pages long, it is free to download [5qfkaw], and I recommend it.
+It makes clear which bits of the science were already settled in 1979, and which bits still had uncertainty.
+Here are the main points I picked up from this report.
+First, doubling the atmospheric CO~2~ concentration would change the net heating of the troposphere, oceans, and land by an average power per unit area of roughly 4 W/m^2^,if all other properties of the atmosphere remained unchanged.
+This heating effect can be compared with the average power absorbed by the atmosphere, land, and oceans, which is 238 W/m^2^.
+So doubling CO~2~ concentrations would have a warming effect equivalent to increasing the intensity of the sun by 4/238 = 1.7%.
+Second, the consequences of this CO~2~-induced heating are hard to predict, on account of the complexity of the atmosphere/ocean system, but the authors predicted a global surface warming of between 2°C and 3.5°C, with greater increases at high latitudes.
+Finally, the authors summarize: “we have tried but have been unable to find any overlooked or underestimated physical effects that could reduce the currently estimated global warmings due to a doubling of atmospheric CO~2~ to negligible proportions or reverse them altogether.”
+They warn that, thanks to the ocean, “the great and ponderous flywheel of the global climate system,” it is quite possible that the warming would occur sufficiently sluggishly that it would be difficult to detect in the coming decades.
+Nevertheless “warming will eventually occur, and the associated regional climatic changes ...  may well be significant.”
+The foreword by the chairman of the Climate Research Board, Verner E. Suomi, summarizes the conclusions with a famous cascade of double negatives.
+“If carbon dioxide continues to increase, the study group finds no reason to doubt that climate changes will result and no reason to believe that these changes will be negligible.”

 ![Weights of carbon atom and CO2 molecule](figure245.png)

-The weights of an atom of carbon and amolecule of CO~2~ are in the ratio 12 to 44,because the carbon atom weighs 12 unitsand the two oxygen atoms weigh 16 each.12 + 16 + 16 = 44.
+The weights of an atom of carbon and a molecule of CO~2~ are in the ratio 12 to 44, because the carbon atom weighs 12 units and the two oxygen atoms weigh 16 each.
+12 + 16 + 16 = 44.

-would be difficult to detect in the coming decades.
-Nevertheless “warming will eventually occur, and the associatedregional climatic changes ... may well be significant.”The foreword by the chairman of the Climate Research Board, Verner E. Suomi, summarizes the conclusions with afamous cascade of double negatives.
-“If carbon dioxide continues to increase, the study group finds no reason to doubtthat climate changes will result and no reason to believe that these changes will be negligible.”

 10*The litany of probable drastic effects of climate change – I’m sure you’ve heard it before*.
 See [2z2xg7] if not.

 12*Breakdown of world greenhouse gas emissions by region and by country*.
 Data source: Climate Analysis IndicatorsTool (CAIT) Version